sidsoc12/internet_from_scratch/writeups/check2.md

 Checkpoint 2 Writeup
 ====================

-My name: [your name here]
+My name: Sid Potti

-My SUNet ID: [your sunetid here]
+My SUNet ID: sidpotti

 I collaborated with: [list sunetids here]

 I would like to thank/reward these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
-I [did/did not] attend the lab session.
+This lab took me about [9] hours to do.
+I did attend the lab session.

 Describe Wrap32 and TCPReceiver structure and design.
 [Describe data structures and approach taken.
 Describe alternative designs considered